AIShinyStardust/OllamaChatAutonomous/README.md

 ## 🚀 Features

-The system creates two chatbots that communicate with each other:
+The app allows two chatbots to communicate each other:
-- The first model (c1) receives an initial message and responds
+- Model A receives an initial message and responds
-- The second model (c2) receives the first model's response and responds
+- Model B receives the first model's response and responds
 - This process repeats for the specified number of turns
-- Results are saved to text files
+- Logs are saved to a json file
+- Autonomous and manual mode.
+Switch to manual with Cntrl+C (on auto).
+- Text commands to chat
+  - `auto` - Starts autonomous mode.
+  - `A:` - Sends the next prompt only to model A.
+  - `B:` - Sends the next prompt only to model B.
+  - `AB:` - Sends the next prompt only to model A and B (no msg pass between models).
+- Allows recursive commands (e.g.: `A:save`, `B:rewind:2`)
+  - `exit` - Exits app with a backup save at run path.
+  - `save` - Stores a conversational context file named "context.json" at run path.
+  - `save:` - Stores a conversational context file at path inidicated next, related to run path.
+  - `restore` - Restores a conversational context file at "context.json" located at run path.
+  - `restore:` - Restores a conversational context file at path inidicated next, related to run path.
+  - `rewind` - Goes back to a previous turn.
+  - `rewind:` - Goes back an ammount of turns indicated next.
+- Flow control keyboard commands:
+  - `Cntrl+C` - Stops AUTO mode.
+  - `Cntrl+D` - Forces App exit (during input)

 ## 🛠 Requirements